biocore-ntnu/epic2/README.md

   --control CONTROL [CONTROL ...], -c CONTROL [CONTROL ...]
                         Control (input) file(s) in (b/gzipped) bed/bedpe
                         format.
-  --number-cores NUMBER_CORES, -cpu NUMBER_CORES
-                        Number of cpus to use.
-Can use at most one per chromosome.
-Default: 1.
   --genome GENOME, -gn GENOME
                         Which genome to analyze.
 Default: hg19.
 If --chromsizes flag is given, --genome is not required.